 This is the cornerstone of Toolset functionality.
 It allows you to go beyond the simple posts and pages that WordPress provides out-of-the-box, and create entirely new post types representing anything you can imagine, from directory listings to testimonials to hotel bookings.

 You use Custom Fields to define the types of information that will be requested every time a new custom post is created of a particular CPT.
-If you create a CPT called Movie, you might ask for Custom Fields such as Title, Release Date, Plot, Budget etc, and each Movie custom post, made from that CPT, with have its own unique Title, Release Date, Plot etc.
+If you create a CPT called Movie, you might ask for Custom Fields such as Title, Release Date, Plot, Budget, etc.

 You use Custom Taxonomies to define a new taxonomy type, to use alongside the two standard WordPress taxonomy types: Categories and Tags.
-For instance, if you were designing an accommodation booking site, you might have created a Custom Post Type to spit out a custom post for each of your properties.
-You might want to categorize each the type of property each custom post is, so, you would create a “Property Types” custom taxonomy, to define which of your properties are apartments, and which ones are cottages.
+For instance, if you were designing an accommodation booking site, you might have created a Custom Post Type for properties.
+You can categorize each type of property with a “Property Types” custom taxonomy.
+You can then define which of your properties are apartments and which ones are cottages.

-You use Post Relationships to define to define the relationships between your Custom Post Types.
+You use Post Relationships to define the relationships between your Custom Post Types.
 For example, you might have one CPT for Movies, and another CPT for Movie Directors.
-You could define a Parent / Child Relationship that makes each Movie the Child of a specific Movie Director, while each Movie Director is the Parent of at least on Movie.
-This categorization can control the order in which each custom post appears within your site.
+You could define a One-to-Many Relationship that allows you to connect each Movie with a specific Movie Director, and Movie Director with all the Movies they directed.

-The above capabilities completely open up what WordPress can represent.
-They are all native WordPress features that can be unleashed by editing raw code, but the free Toolset Types plugin allows you to do the same magic by pointing and clicking around a well-designed visual interface.
+These are all native WordPress features that you can customize by editing raw code, but the Toolset Types plugin allows you to do the same magic by pointing and clicking around a well-designed visual interface.

-control who gets to see what on your site, applying different rules to different WordPress user types.
+Toolset Access allows you to control who gets to see what is on your site, applying different rules to different WordPress user types.
 This is often called “role management”.

-In upcoming articles within this series, we will take a look at the many other tools and integrations that make Toolset so powerful but, for now, in those five plugins – Types, Views, CRED, Layouts and Access – you have the heart of it, and I hope that I have at least planted in your mind the possibility that you could jump to an entirely new level of WordPress skill and ability without needing to become a coder.
+In upcoming articles within this series, we will take a look at the many other tools and integrations that make Toolset so powerful but, for now, in those five plugins – Blocks, Types, Forms, Access, and Maps – you have the heart of it, and I hope that I have at least planted in your mind the possibility that you could jump to an entirely new level of WordPress skill and ability without needing to become a coder.

 Now, don’t get me wrong, I am not saying it will be easy, there is always a learning curve when you try to develop powerful new skills – not having to code doesn’t make the whole thing simple – but you might perhaps now, at least, have the sense that you will be in good hands if you hop onboard the Toolset bandwagon.